avantassel/Gmail-API-PHP-test/README.md

-# Return Path Test
+# Gmail API Test

+This is a Gmail API PHP test for parsing messages with certain subjects.

 ## Setup
-I've included composer so you should be able to continue to Run the app.
-You will need composer and phpunit.
+You will need [composer](https://getcomposer.org) and [phpunit](https://phpunit.de).
 They can be installed following the commands below.

 ```sh
 # install composer